Morgan's Raid: Ohio & West Virginia

 The Confederates entered Ohio on July 13, destroying bridges, railroads, and government stores.
-Morgan's Raid spread alarm across southern and central Ohio, and wild speculation as to his destination.
+Morgan's raid spread alarm across southern and central Ohio and caused speculation about his destination.
 Harper's Weekly, a leading Northern newspaper, reported:

 Sidestepping Burnside's forces that protected Cincinnati to the south he traveled through such northern communities as Harrison, New Baltimore, Colerain, Springdale, Glendale and Sharonville.
-Morgan and his men ran into great resistance when trying to capture Camp Dennison.
-He would eventually retreat and regroup with the other column of his men in Montgomery and bypass Camp Dennison through Wards Corner.
+Morgan and his men ran into significant resistance when trying to capture Camp Dennison.
+Morgan would eventually retreat and regroup with the other column of his men in Montgomery and bypass Camp Dennison through Wards Corner.
 Morgan continued east to the Ohio River where, just north of modern Ravenswood, West Virginia, there was a ford at Buffington Island that would allow him to cross over into that state.
 Burnside correctly guessed Morgan's intentions.
 Federal columns under Edward H. Hobson and Henry M. Judah and river gunboats swiftly converged to contest any river crossing.
 Burnside also sent a militia regiment from Marietta, Ohio, to hold the ford until the Federal forces could arrive.
-Morgan arrived on the evening of July 18, but decided not to attack the militia in the gathering darkness.
+Morgan arrived on the evening of July 18 but decided not to attack the militia in the gathering darkness.
 It proved to be a mistake.

 By morning, the cavalry and gunboats had arrived, blocking Morgan's escape route.
-At the subsequent Battle of Buffington Island in Ohio, Union troops won a decisive victory and captured 750 of Morgan's men, including his brother Richard and noted cavalryman Col. Basil W. Duke.
+At the subsequent Battle of Buffington Island in Ohio, Union troops won a decisive victory and captured 1,025 of Morgan's men in total, including his brother Richard and noted cavalryman Col. Basil W. Duke.
 Cut off from safety by the Union gunboats, Morgan and his remaining cavaliers headed northeast back into Ohio.
 A second attempt at crossing 20 mi upriver (opposite Belleville, West Virginia) also failed, with several of Morgan's men drowning in the swirling river as the gunboats and Union cavalry again drove off the raiders.
-Col. Adam "Stovepipe" Johnson and over 300 raiders did escape into West Virginia and safety, but General Morgan chose to remain on the Ohio side with the rest of his dwindling force.
+Col. Adam "Stovepipe" Johnson and over 300 raiders escaped into West Virginia and safety, but General Morgan remained on the Ohio side with the rest of his dwindling force.
 He was turned away at skirmishes in Gallia County at Coal Hill and Hockingport, losing more of his force.